isaqb-org/glossary/manuscript/60-categories.md

 **ISO-IEC-IEEE-42010**

-: ISO/IEC/IEEE 42010:2011 Systems and software engineering � Architecture description.
+: ISO/IEC/IEEE 42010:2011 Systems and software engineering Architecture description.
-Note, a new version of the standard is expected to be published till the end of 2016.
+Note, a new version of the standard was expected to be published till the end of 2016.